aws/aws-panorama-cli/README.md

 ```
 descriptor.json basically provides the path for the command that needs to run and the path to the file that needs to be executed once the container starts.

+(Temporary) For building the container, you might need access to a private Dockerfile, reach out to prannoyp@ to get permissions.
+If you already have permissions and still facing issues, run the following command to authenticate `aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin 500245141608.dkr.ecr.us-west-2.amazonaws.com`

+We can now build the package using the following command to create a container asset.
 ```
 $ sudo panorama-cli build --container-asset-name people_counter --package-path packages/accountXYZ-people-counter-package-1.0
 ```